camorobot/romm-ios-app/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-A native iOS app for managing and browsing your ROM collection through the RomM API.
+A native iOS companion app for [RomM](https://github.com/rommapp/romm).
+Connect to your RomM server to browse, manage, and organize your retro game ROM collection directly from your iPhone or iPad.

 ## Download